isahy042/ComputerGamef24/README.md

 [Space Bar] Push cup

 The goal is to get as many points as possible in 30s.
+(The most I've gotten is 30)

 Containers: